pyrito/pyrito.github.io/about.md

 Currently I am working in the [SPARTA](https://github.com/spartalab) lab under Dr. Boyles where I do cool research with transporation engineering simulations and parallelized optimization algorithms.

 <hr style="height:10px; visibility:hidden;" />
-I am also working in the [UT Systems and Storage](https://utsaslab.github.io/) lab under Dr. Vijay Chidambaram, where I work with persistent memory crash consistency and various distributed systems research topics.
+I am also currently working in the SCEA lab under Christopher J. Rossbach where I work on heterogenous computing problems, specifically in the region of hardware accelerators (FPGAs) + graph analytics.

 <hr style="height:10px; visibility:hidden;" />